wlia-code/WakeMeUp/README.md

     ![Footer_image](./assets/readme_media/header_image.jpg)

+    ### Features Left to Implement

+- Timer and Time's Up Message
+  - Introduce a countdown timer that starts when the player begins the game.
+      Display a "Time's Up" message when the timer reaches zero, indicating that the game is over.
+      This feature would add a sense of urgency and challenge to the game, encouraging players to match cards quickly.
+- Multiple Levels with Increased Difficulty
+  - Implement additional levels with an increasing number of cards and a higher level of difficulty.
+- Sound Effects for Matched Cards and Wrong Tries
+  - Include sound effects that play when the player successfully matches two cards with identical symbols.

 ## Testing

 - The Memory Matching Game was tested on the following browsers:

-  -Google Chrome
+  - Google Chrome
-  -Mozilla Firefox
+  - Mozilla Firefox
-  -Microsoft Edge
+  - Microsoft Edge
-  -Apple Safari
+  - Apple Safari
-  -The game worked seamlessly on all tested browsers, and the flipping animation and interactions were consistent across them.
+  - The game worked seamlessly on all tested browsers, and the flipping animation and interactions were consistent across them.

 ### Validator Testing